 Why Runners Fall Into A Running Rut

-The Benefits of Changing Your Routine
+The Benefits of Changing Up Your Routine

-#2: Better Engagement
+Better Mental Engagement

-4 Ideas For Mixing Up your Mid-week Runs
+4 Ideas For Mixing Up Your Mid-week Runs

 If you realize you’ve dug yourself into a bit of a running rut during your shorter weekday runs and would like to shake them up a bit, consider the following suggestions: